baskerville/hestia/README.md

         names FID
             Display all the known names for FID.

+        magic FID
+            Display the file magic informations for FID.

         path FID
             Return the path of the file holding FID's content.